dustinpfister/blog_posts/_posts/canvas-example-space-shooter.md

 ## 2 - The html file

 To start off with here is the html file that I have for the canvas example.
 For this one I am using a hard coded canvas element rather than creating and injecting a canvas element with javaScript.
-I am also lining to all the extremal javaScript files that I have worked out when it comes to handling display objects, a state machine, events rendering and a main app loop.
+I am also linking to all the extremal javaScript files that I have worked out when it comes to handling display objects, a state machine, events, rendering and a main app loop.

 ```html
 <html>